cjdbarlow/Part-One/antiarrhythmics.md

 * Increased Ca<sup>2+</sup> stored in the sarcoplasmic reticulum, which may be spontaneously released causing a delayed-after-depolarisations
 * Reduced serum [K<sup>+</sup>]*

 β-blockers have an antiarrhythmic effect by antagonising these mechanisms.
-They are useful for treatment of arrhythmias occuring with sympathetic overactivation, such as post MI.
+They are useful for treatment of arrhythmias occurring with sympathetic over-activation, such as post MI.

 <img src="resources\pacemaker-betablock.svg">